arunchauhan54/springboot-swagger-service/README.md

 * Exception handling should be improved to handled few other scenarios.
 * More test case for patch and validation exception.

-> A request : while running integration testing from client provided link i realised that because of my self sign https certificate its failing.Please do testing directly from swagger UI.
+> A request : while running integration testing from client provided link, i realised that because of my self sign https certificate integration test not giving correct result.Please do testing directly from swagger UI.

 > Client provided link was returning response for scheme as HTTPS so assuming that as expected behavior I have also exposed docker container port for HTTPS only.